easttennesseecc-star/Q-Top-Dog-IDE/MARKET_REALITY_PROJECTIONS.md

 **Distribution**: Executive Leadership, Board, Investors

 **Key Takeaway:**
-Q-IDE isn't trying to "win the market."
+Top Dog isn't trying to "win the market."
 It's trying to be too valuable to ignore.
 That's a much better bet.